Section 1. Purpose and findings.

 (b) Prior to three years after the effective date of this act, no person or business entity may have a significant interest in more than five cannabis establishments of any single category.

-(c) Beginning three years after the effective date of this chapter, no person or business entity may have a significant interest in more than 10 percent of any type of cannabis establishment other than a cannabis testing facility unless the person or entity has a significant interest in no more than five cannabis establishments.
+(c) Beginning three years after the effective date of this chapter, no person or business entity may have a significant interest in more than 15 percent of any category of cannabis establishment other than a cannabis testing facility unless the person or entity has a significant interest in no more than five cannabis establishments of any category.

-(d) No person or business entity may have a significant interest in more than five percent of the canopy licensed for cultivation.
+(d) No person or business entity may have a significant interest in more than 15 percent of the canopy licensed for cultivation.

 (e) Beginning three years after the effective date of this chapter, no person or business entity may have a significant interest in more than 30 percent of cannabis testing facilities, unless the person or entity has a significant interest in no more than five cannabis testing facilities.